habit-lang/mil-tools/README.md

 are provided for each function here could be useful as documentation, but they can also be inferred automatically, so are not actually required.)
-As a result, when this program is compiled using the following command, it will produce an LLVM output (in the file `tmp/funlib.ll` that contains an externally visible function definition for each of the four LC functions.
+As a result, when this program is compiled using the following commands, it will produce an LLVM output (in the file `tmp/funlib.ll`) that contains an externally visible function definition for each of the four LC functions.

     $ ./milc demo/funlib.lc -ltmp/funlib.ll
     $ clang -c -o tmp/funlib.o tmp/funlib.ll
+    warning: overriding the module target triple with ...
+    1 warning generated.
     $

 [As before, assuming you have a conventional LLVM installation,